wmbenedetto/brightline.js/README.md

 ---

 **Third**, most of the major template engines do some sort of eval'ing under the hood.
 Either they use `eval()` directly, or via `new Function()`.
-Not only is this a security risk, but it means that the template engines are completely unusable in contexts where the Content-Security-Policy disallows eval, such as in Google Chrome extensions.
+Not only is this a security risk, but it means that the template engines are completely unusable in contexts where the Content-Security-Policy disallows eval.

+I found this out the hard way when I implemented Handlebars in [StayFocusd](https://chrome.google.com/webstore/detail/laankejkbhbdhmipfmgcngdelahlfoji), my Google Chrome extension.
+Chrome recently made their Content-Security-Policy extremely strict, disallowing `eval()` in every possible way.
+Unfortunately, this also made every templating library I could find completely unusable.

+So I wrote my own.

+# Questions?
+Bugs?
+Suggestions?

+Please submit all bugs, questions, and suggestions via the [Issues](https://github.com/wmbenedetto/brightline.js/issues) section so everyone can benefit from the answer.

+If you need to contact me directly, email warren@transfusionmedia.com.

 ## MIT License